Code-Institute-Submissions/UCMP-board/README.md

 ### **Code**

-- Header/Navbar, and Contact form were taken from W3Schools and then edited.
+- Header/Navbar, and Contact form were taken from [W3Schools](https://www.w3schools.com/) and then edited.
 - Footer was taken from previous code institute project (Resume) and then edited.
-- Hero-image text bax was taken from previous code institute project (Love Running) and then edited.
+- Hero-image text box was taken from previous code institute project (Love Running) and then edited.

 ### **Acknowledgements**